-In this special program for first-time freshmen who attended high school in the U.S, students participate in a year-long learning community to work intensively on developing and practicing the academic literacy and critical thinking skills needed for success in university course work.
+In this special program for freshmen who have just graduated from high school, students participate in a year-long learning community to work intensively on developing and practicing the academic literacy and critical thinking skills needed for success in university course work.
 English 201 emphasizes essential skills including academic reading, writing, vocabulary building and editing techniques.
 English 202 builds on these skills while focusing on formal academic essay writing.
-These courses are taken concurrently with English 208 (fall) and English 212 (spring).
-Completion of all four courses with a B+ or better may qualify a student to accelerate directly to Engilsh 215.

 English 204: Effective Literacy Skills for College — 3 units

-This course prepares students who are not first-time freshmen with the academic literacy and critical thinking skills needed for success in university course work.
-They practice academic reading and writing skills such as annotation summarizing, paraphrasing and outlining, and writing short essays.
-The students also learn how to do effective research using information sources such as the library databases and Internet search engines.
+Based on the Advising Module recommendation, this course should be taken before English 209 and prepares students who are freshmen (not directly from high school) with the academic literacy, grammar editing and critical thinking skills needed for success in university course work.
+Students practice academic reading and writing skills such as annotation summarizing, paraphrasing and outlining, and writing short essays.
+The students also focus on grammar in written texts.
+Repeatable for credit.

 English 212: Advanced Grammar for Composition — 3 units

-This course is designed as a prerequisite to English 209 and is for students who need to improve the grammatical accuracy of their writing.
-Based on a CMS adviser’s recommendation, English 212 can be taken at the same time as a composition course (209, 215 and 410).
+Based on the Advising Module recommendation this course should be taken before English 209 and is for students who need to improve the grammatical accuracy of their writing.
 Students write short papers in class and at home in response to selected readings.
-Grammar review is provided on problematic structures.
-Students work individually and in small groups on grammatical accuracy and proofreading skills.
+Then grammar review is provided on problematic and advanced grammatical structures.
+Students work individually and in small groups on accuracy and proofreading skills.
 Repeatable for credit.

 English 210: Oral Communication — 3 units

-This course meets the GE Segment I requirement for oral communication and focuses on listening and speaking skills.
+This course meets the GE A1 requirement for oral communication and focuses on listening, speaking and presentation skills.
 The activities for the course include interviews, small group discussion, whole class discussion, informational and persuasive oral presentations by individuals and by panels and evaluation of oral presentations.
+Repeatable for credit.